 You can also send out a survey to the student body.
 Now, depending on the age group, you may be thinking this will be a waste of time.
 But that isn’t a good reason not to do it.
 Negative responses, generally tend to be the most honest and are full of rich and detailed information.
 That being said, fourteen-year-olds might be the best population to get great insights from!

 The responses you will receive will hopefully uncover a clearer direction on where to take your information board in the future.
+Collecting specific details from these responses can guide improvements and ensure your board meets the needs of your audience.
 And most importantly, set a reminder to conduct this survey annually or bi-annually.
 Being able to review past responses will help you see if your strategy and process is trending in the right direction.

 If you’re looking for an easy way to send out a survey to your student body or staff, try using Survey Monkey or Google Forms.

 Regardless if you’ve gone digital or you’re still using a corkboard with construction paper, the fundamentals of information board design are the same.
+Decorating your board with themed elements, borders, and visual aids can make it more engaging and visually appealing for everyone.
 The goal of your information board should be to communicate important messaging and/or information in a clear and concise manner that’s easy for the campus-body to digest.
-And the way that’s done is by using good design practices when creating your information board.
+And the way that’s done is by using good design practices when creating your information board to ensure an effective bulletin board display.

 You can see this sign a mile away thanks to the large type :) - Photo by Jacob Prose from Pexels